keith/PTHotKeyTest/readme.md

-## What's this?

-This is a sandboxed and ARC enabled implementation of custom global hotkeys in objective-c.

 ## How to use

 Feel free to download and decode this project in order to implement it in your own projects.
 Or follow these loose instructions to configure it.